 Nvidia Reflex is a solution that includes various technologies to give gamers a competitive edge in certain games.
 One of which is reductions in system latency with the right drivers and support from game developers.

 What is Nvidia Reflex?
 And which games support it?

 Nvidia Reflex is a technology that game developers can use to reduce your system latency and improve your experience in-game.

 Reflex requires developers to implement the technology into their games.
-From 17 September, supported games will include:
+Current supported games include: